nathaniel-ribeiro/PlumFlower/README.md

-# Rishi
+# Rishi (ऋषि)
 Searchless transformer-based Xiangqi engine trained off of Pikafish annotations

 ## What is this?
-Rishi (meaning sage or one who can see divine knowledge in Sanskrit) is an academic project focused on replicating Deepmind's success in searchless chess for the game of Xiangqi (Chinese chess).
+Rishi (Sanskrit: ऋषि), meaning sage or one who can see divine knowledge in Sanskrit, is an academic project focused on replicating Deepmind's success in searchless chess for the game of Xiangqi (Chinese chess).
 The goal is not raw playing strength, so this repository is largely unoptimized.

 ## Data used
 [150k tournament games](https://github.com/CGLemon/chinese-chess-PGN)